 I volunteer teach 5th grade science and would like a protocol for monitoring the quality of air.
 How would it be done with foldscope? count particles? measure size? range of particle sizes? numbers with respect to time?

 The protocol for detecting 2-micron to 40-micron particles on a slide has been recommended by a comercial air filter company.
 Coat the view area with white petroleum 100% ASP.
 All images were prepared with the protocol.
 One was additionally stained with an iodine solution.

 This slide was placed outside about 4 meters from my back porch taped to a brick with three other slides.
 After taking it inside on after four days, it was stained with RitAid antiseptic solution (provide-iodine 10%) and covered with scotch tape.

-There are two dark particles near the 1:30 edge of the image.At 3:00 nearer the center is a large white-black particle.
+There are two dark particles near the 1:30 edge of the image.At 3:00 nearer the center is a large white-black unidentified object, possibly some stain fluid.
 Also, over 12 grey particles appear randomly on the slide.

 Inner-city students will be given foldscopes to have fun with, however they will be asked to collect samples of air particles every week for one year and send images to me.
 They will be given RitAid antiseptic solution (provide-iodine 10%), plastic slides and covers.

 They will be asked to explore other environmental changes helpful to everyone.
 As Confucius said, “Between the four oceans we are all brothers and sisters”.

 Please comment on the tests, on the preping and covers and stains.
 If there is a way to identify particles please send links to kenglobeatyahoodotcom.
 I will be grateful for additions, corrections, comments, and suggestions.
 It may be easier to use the form…

 [caption id=”attachment_99747″ align=”alignleft” width=”300″] 5 day air particles several to over 10-um size thin petroleum jelly wipped glass slide from my back patio.